ldicarro/gps_compass_test/README.md

 An ESP32 sketch that test the compass and GPS modules and serves data to a webpage.

-compass.h is actually a javascript file.e
-styles.h is actually a css file.
+compass.h is actually a javascript file. styles.h is actually a css file.